nostr-dev-kit/ndk/README.md

 ## Connecting

-After you've instatiated NDK, you need to tell it to connect before you'll be able to interact with any relays.
+After you've instantiated NDK, you need to tell it to connect before you'll be able to interact with any relays.

 ```ts
 // Import the package